William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 About the Author

-Born and brought up in Southport, Lancashire, I trained to be a teacher at St Peter's College, Saltley. and worked in Birmingham primary schools for fifty years.
+Born and brought up in Southport, Lancashire, I trained to be a teacher at St Peter's College, Saltley and taught in Birmingham primary schools for fifty years.

 I have long been interested in the history of my adoptive city.
 I completed a BA with the Open University and then studied part-time for an MA in West Midlands local history at Birmingham University.
 My Master's dissertation was a study of the impact of the Gothic revival on the restoration of Birmingham's ancient churches.
 I am the author of two primary school assembly books (OUP) and a Castle Bromwich bellringer.
 I have lived in Castle Bromwich for over 40 years.

-This website is my compilation of material from all sorts of sources.
+This website is a compilation of my material from all sorts of sources.
 I don't claim to be an expert on the history of Birmingham, just an enthusiastic amateur, so don't take what I write here as the last word on anything.
 Check it out for yourself!

 As author, I take responsibility for all errors and omissions, but to quote from Samuel Lewis's Preface to A Topographical Dictionary of England 1848 -